 JRN 330 Media Law & Ethics

 Media Law and Ethics familiarizes students with the major laws and ethical guidelines associated with news and information media.
 This course will explore the fundamental principles of media law and the ethical responsibilities of media practitioners.
-Prerequisite: JRN 201
+Prerequisite: JRN 200 and 201

 JRN 331 Advanced Writing & Editing for the Media